ianmackenzie/elm-script/README.md

 ```

 then you know that the returned script can read files within the directory that
+you pass it (`Directory (Read p)` should be read as "directory with read
-you pass it, but it can't read any files outside of that directory, it can't
+permissions"), but it can't read any files outside of that directory, it can't
 write to any files at all, and it can't access the network (to, say, send the
 contents of `passwords.txt` to a nefarious server somewhere).
 My hope is that
 this will make it possible to share scripting functionality via the Elm package